-- A review of our named executive officers' compensation from 2021-2023 demonstrates that the Compensation Committee actively works to adjust compensation based on the size and complexity of the Company and the experience of incumbents in each position. - By providing a substantial portion of our named executive officers' total compensation package in the form of equitybased awards, we have emphasized variable pay over fixed pay, strengthening the alignment between our named executive officers and our stockholders by creating an incentive to build stockholder value over the long-term. - Our PSUs are earned based on the achievement of performance goals designed to directly focus our named executive officers on the achievement of share value creation.
-Grants made from 2020-2023 utilize performance metrics which are substantially or completely based on TSR. - Our annual performance-based cash incentive is contingent upon the achievement of financial performance and qualitative goals.
-The amount of bonus compensation ultimately received varies with our annual financial performance, thereby providing an additional incentive to produce results that are tied to stockholder value.
+- Taking into account the results of recent say-on-pay advisory votes and utilizing market-based compensation among our peer group, the Compensation Committee has made changes to our named executive officers' overall compensation in 2023 and 2024 to align with our peers and to reflect the size and complexity of the Company and the experience of incumbents in each position. - By providing a substantial portion of our named executive officers' total compensation package in the form of equitybased awards, we have emphasized variable pay over fixed pay, strengthening the alignment between our named executive officers and our stockholders by creating an incentive to build stockholder value over the long-term. - Our PSUs are earned based on the achievement of performance goals designed to directly focus our named executive officers on